alemesa/mapbox-covid19/TUTORIAL.md

 <h3 id="tooltips">5.
 Add tooltips on hover 📍</h3>

-🌋Now we have another problem that the map doesn't tell much beyond the perceived perspective of the damage of the virus on each country so we will add some extra data on hover so people can check specific data for each country
+🌋Now we have another issue: the map doesn't tell much beyond the perceived perspective of the damage of the virus on each country so we will add some extra data on hover so people can check specific data for each country.

-We will add a mouse enter and mouse leave listener to the `circles` layer and we will do some stuff in there.
+We will add a mouse enter and mouse leave listener to the `circles` layer and we will do some stuff in there:

 - We will toggle the cursor style from pointer to default
 - We will create an HTML element to insert into the tooltip, this is the data we will use:
   - Country
-  - Province (if exists)
+  - Province or State (if it exists)
   - Cases
   - Deaths
   - Mortality Rate (deaths / cases)